 What to bring with you

-- Passport: You will need a current and valid passport for the whole duration of your stay in Australia.
+- Passport: You will need a current and valid passport for the entire duration of your stay in Australia.

 - Student Visas: See Australian Student Visa for more information

 - Essential documents:

 - Letter of Offer (LoO)

 - Receipts of payment (for Overseas Student Health Cover (OSHC) and tuition fees)